StanislavPetrov15/TT_Rasterizer/README.md

         (*) for most real-world characters it will be no more than 1MB, as they will be much smaller
       - also the library makes a copy of the currently used font in the memory; very few fonts are very big though (over 10 MB)

+    (!) the website fontdrop.info and a program called DTL OTMaster were very helpful throughout the development of this library

 PUBLIC API

         Font* ParseFont(FILE* _file)